bhandariroshan/gemini/readme.md

   - zone: model for zone

  - datahandler: handler for models, has different logics on top of corresponding data models
-   - audithandler: handler for audit model
+   - audithandler: handler for audit model, provides create, update and get methods for the audit table
-   - featurehandler: handler for audit model
+   - featurehandler: handler for audit model, provides create, update and get methods for the feature table
-   - typeclasshandler: handler for typeclass model
+   - typeclasshandler: handler for typeclass model, provides create, update and get methods for the typeclass table
-   - userhandler: handler for user model
+   - userhandler: handler for user model, provides create, update and get methods for the user table
-   - zonehandler: handler for zone model
+   - zonehandler: handler for zone model, provides create, update and get methods for the zone table

 - requesthandler: communicates to and from from android to parse server
    - requesthandler: creates get, put, post, delete request to provided url